 The New York City Transit Lost and Found is the final home of items lost on New York City Buses, Subways, or the Staten Island Railway.
 Items don’t get to NYCT Lost and Found right away, so if you’ve recently lost something, we might not have it yet.
 Before contacting us, here are tips on how to get your things back.

 We have been processing lost items on a case-by-case basis since our office closed because of the coronavirus pandemic.

 Starting Monday, July 6, we will let you know if we’ve found your lost item.
 At that point, you’ll be able to make an appointment to retrieve it.
 You can only make an appointment if we’ve contacted you first.

 - Follow the steps below to file a claim.

 - After we contact you, you can make an appointment online to pick up your item in person.
 If you need help setting up an appointment, call 511.

 Turning in an item you have found

 Take smaller items, such as wallets, tablets or cellphones to the nearest subway station booth agent.
 For security reasons, agents cannot open the booth door.
-Drop off items too large to fit through the booth window at the NYCT Lost and Found office.
-The Lost and Found office is located at 34 St-Penn Station subway station on the central lower mezzanine under 34 St. Items found on a bus should be turned in to the bus operator.
+Call us at 511 to arrange to drop off larger items.
+Items found on a bus should be turned in to the bus operator.

 How long we keep lost items